roschmsi/tsjepa/README.md

 ## Contact

-If you have any questions or concerns, please contact me: simon.roschmann@tum.de
+If you have any questions or concerns, please feel free to contact me: simon.roschmann@tum.de